ssfsx17/sky-islands/core.md

 - Technique
 - 1 AP
 - 8 energy
+- Mapless: Five enemies in the front row
-- Do a melee or reach weapon attack at all enemies within an adjacent 3-foot-radius area, reaching up to 30,000 feet upwards and downwards until hitting terrain or clouds.
+- Do a melee or reach weapon attack at all enemies within an adjacent 5-foot-radius area, reaching up to 30,000 feet upwards and downwards until hitting terrain or clouds.
 Its damage type is changed to be of the linked element.
 Note that attacking something like a dragon or airship from 30,000 feet away could be quite difficult due to the required horizontal positioning, but still has a non-zero chance of success.

 **Crippling Melee Strike**: